Old Colony Economic Development District

 Location: Old Colony Planning Council, 70 School Street, Brockton, MA 02301

 |Pam McCarthy||Town of Stoughton|

 |Michael Gallerani||Brockton 21st Century Corp.|

-Call to Order/Introductions: Chairman Mary Waldron called the meeting to order at 12:00 PM.
-Members were asked to introduce themselves.
+Call to Order/Introductions: In the absence of Chairman Mary Waldron Pam McCarthy called the meeting to order at 12:00 PM.

-Minutes of the June 5, 2017 Meeting: Pam McCarthy moved to accept the minutes of the June 6, 2016 meeting as written, seconded by Robert Moran Jr. So voted.
+Minutes of the April 2, 2018 Meeting: Mary Ellen DeFrias moved to accept the minutes of the April 2, 2018 meeting as written, seconded by Sean O’Brien.
+So voted.